oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/translation_strategies.md

 ======================

 Translation bundle provides mechanism of translation strategies to handle translation fallbacks.
-Each strategy provides locale fallback tree tree that describes which locales must be used as fallback locale for each source fallback.
+Each strategy provides locale fallback tree that describes which locales must be used as fallback locale for each source fallback.
 Here is example of such tree:

 ```